-The Dos and Don’ts of RFP Cover Letters
+RFP Cover Letter: The Dos and Don’ts

-Your RFP cover letter’s objectives are: 1.
-To thank the company for the opportunity to bid.
-2. To provide a short explanation of who your company is.
 3. To quickly summarize why your company is qualified to meet the requirements of their RFP.

-In this article, we share some notions of what to do, and what not to do, when writing your RFP cover letter.
+In this article, we share some notions of what to do (and what not to do) when writing your RFP cover letter.

-Do Match Your Style to the RFP
+Do: Match Your Style to the RFP

-Don’t Write a Lengthy Introduction
+Don’t: Write a Lengthy RFP Cover Letter Introduction

 Your response is filled with many pages detailing, defining and fulfilling a complete scope of work.
 The procurement manager will be spending all of their time reviewing and comparing your response to others with similar information.
 Don’t overburden the reader by writing a long, overly detailed cover letter.

-Do Follow All the Rules of Business Letter Formatting Etiquette
+Do: Follow All the Rules of Business Letter Formatting Etiquette

 We then recommend applying formalized business letter etiquette rules such as: